juanbkm/donor2019/content/stories/powering-up-thailands-economic-corridor.md

 title: "Powering Up Thailand's Economic Corridor"
 date: 2020-07-07T22:32:35+08:00
 image: images/stories/powering-up-thailands-economic-corridor.jpg
-image_caption: "**Energizing Thailand's Economy.** Sustainable energy sources power Thailand's economy and its cities, similar to one in the photo.
-With an independent power plant, the country's Easter Economic Corridor is on course to become a hub of trade and investment."
+image_caption: "**Energizing Thailand's Economy.** With an independent power plant, the country's Eastern Economic Corridor is on course to become a hub of trade and investment in the region."
 image_thumb: images/stories/
 author: Admin
 description: "This is meta description"
 country: Thailand
-summary: "An ADB-supported private investment project─ cofinanced with the Leading Asia's Private Infrastructure Fund, Japan Bank for International Cooperation, commercial lenders, and others&mdash;will help Thailand advance to its desired high-income status by 2032 by establishing an independent power plant in its Easter Economic Corridor.
+summary: "An ADB-supported private investment project─ cofinanced with the Leading Asia's Private Infrastructure Fund, Japan Bank for International Cooperation, commercial lenders, and others&mdash;will help Thailand advance to its desired high-income status by 2032 by establishing an independent power plant in its Eastern Economic Corridor.
 With this power plant, the economic corridor will become a hub of trade and investment and the modern gateway to the region."
 project_title: "Eastern Economic Corridor Independent Power Project "
 project_url: https://www.adb.org/projects/53239-001/main#project-pds
-cost: "Confidential"
 fund_source:
   - name: "ADB"
     amount: "$50 million"